bs-community/blessing-skin-manual/man/en/yggdrasil-api/authlib-injector.md

 # Authlib Injector

-This plugin is only based on the original user system of the Blessing Skin skin station, and fully implements a set of APIs that conform to the Yggdrasil API specification (this set of specifications is the official Mojang API for authentic Minecraft login authentication), and we must use [authlib -injector](https://github.com/yushijinhun/authlib-injector) This program replaces the "Mojang genuine login API address" in the game with the "Yggdrasil API address provided by the skin station" at runtime, thereby Implement an external login system.
+This plugin is only based on the original user system of the Blessing Skin skin station, and fully implements a set of APIs that conform to the Yggdrasil API specification (this set of specifications is the official Mojang API for authentic Minecraft login authentication), and we must use [authlib-injector](https://github.com/yushijinhun/authlib-injector) This program replaces the "Mojang genuine login API address" in the game with the "Yggdrasil API address provided by the skin station" at runtime, thereby Implement an external login system.

-## configure the launcher
+## Configure Launcher

-If you or the skin station you are using has the "Authenticity Verification" plug-in installed, and your account has been authenticated, you can use **any launcher** (only need to allow custom JVM parameters), and then in Modify the JVM parameters in the launcher settings to make the game client load authlib-injector.
+If you or the skin station you are using has the "Mojang Verification" plug-in installed, and your account has been authenticated, you can use **any launcher** (only need to allow custom JVM parameters), and then in Modify the JVM parameters in the launcher settings to make the game client load authlib-injector.

 Take HMCL3 as an example: